eepyfemboi/AmongUsVRHacks/README.md

 - tracers (draws a line from you to other players)
 - a clickgui for toggling and configuring modules

+i kinda made a discord server for this project at https://discord.gg/63pGBPXNVP if anyone wants to join to suggest features, etc.

 this was mostly made by using unity explorer to dig around in the game, so if you want to contribute, keep that in mind

 the end result will probably have rly low code quality and wont work very well, but its better than nothing :3